What is breakdown cover and is it worth it?

-Breakdown cover is designed to help you out if your car fails, making sure you don’t get stuck by the side of (or in the middle of!) a busy road.
-When you call your breakdown cover provider, they will usually dispatch a mechanic very quickly to provide roadside assistance.
+Breakdown cover is designed to help you out if your car fails, ensuring you don’t get stuck by the side of a busy road.
+When you call your cover provider, they will quickly dispatch a mechanic for roadside assistance.

 The most common causes of breakdowns are battery problems and flat tyres - fortunately, these can often be fixed at the roadside.
 However, if the issue requires more attention, some providers offer a hire car to help you get to where you need to be.
 It all depends on the type of breakdown cover you have.